22 March 2024

 The main purpose of system testing is to ensure overall quality, reliability and functionality of the integrated software system.

-➡️ It is an important phase in the software development lifecycle where the whole system is rigorously examined to validate that requirements and functions are met.
+➡️ It is an important phase in the software development lifecycle where the whole system testing is rigorously examined to validate that requirements and functions are met.

 ➡️ Through system testing, developers can verify that all singular components work cohesively as is intended.
 This offers a complete assessment of the system’s capabilities as this phase is instrumental in detecting issues that may not be apparent during the unit testing phase.